 In general, finding a place to rent in Ireland, especially in larger cities like Dublin, Cork and Galway, can be quite a time-consuming process.
-With so much demand for rental accommodation, you may not get the first room or apartment you view but if you prepare properly and remain patient, then you will find a place that best meets your needs.
+With so much demand for rental accommodation in Ireland, you may not get the first room or apartment you view, but if you prepare properly and remain patient, then you will find a place that best meets your needs.

 Renting in Ireland: important questions to keep in mind